istio/istio.io/content/en/blog/2020/new-deployment-model/index.md

     caption="default deployment model for istio"
 >}}

 In Istio 1.7, it is possible to run Istiod on a separate, dedicated cluster (central control plane cluster) as shown in the diagram below.
-With this new deployment model, mesh operators can work purely on the control plane cluster when there is a need to upgrade or re-configure Istio.
-Platform owners and service owners will work solely on `cluster1` to deploy their applications and apply any Istio resources or configs.
-They don't have direct access to the central control plane cluster, neither will the central control plane cluster processes any Istio resources on that cluster.
+With this new deployment model, mesh operators can work purely on the central control plane cluster when there is a need to upgrade or re-configure Istio.
+Platform/service owners will work solely on `cluster1` to deploy their applications and apply any Istio resources or configs.
+They don't have direct access to the central control plane cluster to deploy anything there, neither will the central control plane cluster processes any Istio resources on that cluster.

 {{< image